How to display the links to the previous and next articles on the document detail page?

 {% endnextArchive %}

-It may be too simple to only display the title and link.
-To provide richer visual and information cues, we can add more elements to the links of the previous and next articles, such as article thumbnails and partial descriptions.
+It may be too simple to just display the title and link, in order to provide richer visual and information cues, we can add more elements such as thumbnails and descriptions to the links of the previous and next articles.

-prevandnextVariables are article objects, they contain various field information of the article, including common ones such as:
+prevandnextVariables are article objects, they contain various field information of the articles, including commonly used ones:

 • Id: Article ID